 All Caps does just what it says, if you have it selected all highlighted text will be converted into all Capitals.

-Small caps is also a pretty strait forward feature.
+Small caps are also a pretty straight forward feature.
 If it is enabled then any text that isn’t capitalized will be shown as a smaller uppercase letter.